Erich Ehrlinger: Crimes during World War II

 Ehrlinger was with the headquarters staff of Einsatzgruppe IV during the German invasion of Poland in September 1939.
 In August 1940 he went to Norway for the buildup of the Waffen-SS forces there under his later chief, Franz Walter Stahlecker.
 In April 1941, he took over leadership of Special Commando (Sonderkommando) 1b, which was part of Einsatzgruppe A, of which Stahlecker was overall commander.

 After the beginning of the German invasion of the Soviet Union, on 22 June 1941, Ehrlinger's unit, 70 to 80 men strong, followed behind Army Group North in the Baltic states and the area south of Leningrad.
 Ehrlinger led the mass murder of Jews behind the front, in particular in the ghettos of Kovno, Dünaburg and Rositten.

 For example, on 16 July 1941, the SD entered Dünaburg.
 Ehrlinger reported that "[a]s of now the EK 1b has killed 1,150 Jews in Dünaburg."
 Ehrlinger himself oversaw these shootings, euphemistically called "actions", as a "hardened SS perpetrator who stood at the shoot pit and led the killers in the shooting."

-In December 1941, after the completion of the work of Einsatzkommando 1b, Ehrlinger was promoted to commandant of the Security Police and SD (Kommandeur der Sicherheitspolize und des SD or KdS) for central Russia and Belarus, where under his orders many executions were carried out.
+In December 1941, after the completion of the work of Einsatzkommando 1b, Ehrlinger was promoted to commandant of the Security Police and SD (Kommandeur der Sicherheitspolizei und des SD or KdS) for central Russia and Belarus, where under his orders many executions were carried out.

 In September 1943 Ehrlinger was promoted to SS-Standartenführer (colonel) and went to Minsk where he succeeded Curt von Gottberg as SS and Police Leader for Generalbezirk Weißruthenien.
 He became the liaison man of SD chief Ernst Kaltenbrunner to the commanding generals of the security troops of Army Group Center, as well as taking over the offices of Einsatzgruppe B chief and Commander of the Security Police and the SD (Befehlshaber der Sicherheitspolizei und des SD or BdS) for central Russia and Belarus.
 There he was involved with the murder of the remaining Jews of Minsk.

 In 1944, Ehrlinger returned to Berlin.
 On 1 April 1944, he became chief of Department I (Personnel) in the Reich Security Main Office (Reichssicherheitshauptamt or RSHA), replacing Bruno Streckenbach.
 In November 1944 Ehrlinger also became a special delegate from Ernst Kaltenbrunner to SS chief Heinrich Himmler.